High School Play Festival

 Step 4: Verify your Festival eligibility (for early registration only, available in early August).

-Step 5: Complete Registration Form (will open in August 2024)
+Step 5: Complete Registration Form (deadline September 20)

 Step 6: Once you submit your registration, you will get an email from NCTC Director of Communications and Operations Tiffany Albright, within 2 business days.
 This email will let you know if you have secured a slot(s) in the Festival, will inform you of your Regional Festival site assignment, and will include your invoice and a link to your Parent Permission Form.